 If any of the claimed water rights meets the criteria described in paragraph (2) of this subdivision:

-At the shared point of diversion, the required measurement frequency for each claimed water right is based on the sum of the maximum allowable diversion amounts of the multiple claimed water rights sharing the point of diversion, in accordance with the measurement frequency thresholds described in subparagraphs (2)(A) through (2)(D).
+At the shared point of diversion, the required measurement frequency for each claimed water right is based on the sum of the maximum allowable diversion amounts of the multiple claimed water rights sharing the point of diversion, in accordance with the measurement frequency thresholds described in subparagraphs (2)(A) through (2)(E).

-For any points of diversion that are not shared by the multiple claimed water rights, the required measurement frequency is based on the maximum allowable diversion amount of the respective claimed water right in accordance with the measurement frequency thresholds described in subparagraphs (2)(A) through (2)(D).
+For any point of diversion that is not shared by multiple claimed water rights, the required measurement frequency is based on the maximum allowable diversion amount of the respective claimed water right in accordance with the measurement frequency thresholds described in subparagraphs (2)(A) through (2)(E).

 In the event of any conflict between the measurement frequency requirements for a diverter with multiple claimed water rights that divert from the same point of diversion or to the same reservoir, the more stringent requirement shall control.